Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 Now that the correlation and visualization parts of this project are complete, we have a good idea on what makes a movie successful.
 Looking at correlations, the strongest indicator of a movies success is it's budget.
 Budget and gross had a correlation of .75, which is a strong positive correlation.
 Larger budgeted movies allows for more funds to be allocated towards things such as screenplay, story rights, music and other additonal production costs.
 A higher budget allows for movie production companies to hire more renowned actors.
 Popular actors help create a personal face for a movie and some viewers will choose to see a movie because their favor actor is in it.
 Additonaly, a higher budget allows production companies to ulitize state of the art movie production methods such as CGI and motion capture.

 ### IMDb Votes
 The second strongest correlation was between a movies number of votes on IMDb and it's gross profit with a correlation of .63.
 This is interesting because the correlation between a movies IMDb score was only a .19.
 The number of votes represents the total number of reviews for a movie on IMDb's page.
 The strong correlation between votes and gross tells us that a high quantity of reviews is much more important for a movies success compared to the average rating of a movie.
 Production companies should seek to have their movies reviewed by as many critics and regular viewers as possible to optimize their success in theaters.

 ### Genre and Rating
+Although genre and rating had low correlations with gross, through our visualization analysis we saw that certain genres and ratings had more success than others.
+Genre and ratings often coincide as an indicator for a movies success.
+The animation, family and action genres had the highest average gross profits while the G, PG and PG-13 ratings had the highest average gross profits for ratings.
+Movies that are both family friendly in the genre and rating department are more likely to generate a greater gross due to the fact that these movies don't exclude children from their customer base by being too violent.
+The top 5 highest grossing movies of all time are all either PG or PG-13, which demonstrates how a movies rating can potentialy lead to higher success.

 ## Developing a Potential Business Strategy for Movie Theaters

+### Re-Releasing Historically Successful Movies

+### Priortize Marketing and Screentime for High Budget Family Friendly Movies

+### Create a Unique Experience That Is Hard to Imitate

 ## References
+* Avatar 2022 re-release.
+Box Office Mojo. (n.d.).
+Retrieved January 22, 2023, from https://www.boxofficemojo.com/release/rl2319418113/

+* Raftery, B. (2022, March 31). *Here's what it will take for movie theaters to survive 10 years from now* EW.com.
+Retrieved January 22, 2023, from https://ew.com/movies/future-of-movie-theaters/